The Sea Tsar and Vasilisa the Wise: Komi people

+Mordvin people

+According to Russian scholarship, in "the overwhelming majority" of the Mordvin variants of type 313, the antagonist is Vedyava, the female water spirit of Mordvin mythology, her husband Vedyatya, or an old water spirit akin to the Vodyanoy of Russian tales.
+Vedyava translates to Mistress or Mother of Water, from ved 'water' and ava 'mother'.
+She is mentioned in Moksha and Erzya ritual poetry, but appears in fairy tales in inimical position.

 Kalmyk people

 Author I. I. Popov collected a similar tale from the Kalmyk people.
 In this tale, the mouse and the sparrow fight over the crop, the eagle (called Garuda Khan) is hurt and found by a hunter.
 Later, Garuda Khan carries the hunter on a journey to its sisters and forbids the hunter to drink water from a freshly dug well.
 The tale segues into type 313.

 Evenk people

 In a tale from the Evenk people with the title The Grateful Eagle, an arrangement between a mouse and a bird goes south, turns into a nasty quarrel and later escalates into a war between animals of the air and the animals of the land.
 Amidst the war, a lion and an eagle fight against each other.
 The lion is the victor and the eagle, badly beaten, takes refuge with an old couple who live in the woods.
 When the eagle regains its health, it takes the old man for a journey around the world and presents him with a casket.
 After they say their goodbyes, the man opens the casket but forgets how to close it, until a mysterious man promises to close it in exchange for something the man owns in his house (his newly born son, unbeknownst to the man).
 The man returns home and discovers that a son was born to him while he was away.
 Some years later, a red dog appears at their door to guide the boy to his destination.
 The boy leaves home and follows the red dog for years, until the little animal disappears by the edge of a lake.
 The boy, now a youth, sees three swan maidens playing and splashing water in the lake, and steals the garments of one of them.
 Two of the maidens depart, while a third one stays behind to find her swan garments.
 The youth returns the swan garments and the girl invites him to her house, located in a remote part of a distant village.
 The tale continues as tale type ATU 313, with three impossible tasks done with the swan maiden's help, the couple escaping in a magical flight by shapeshifting; and the episode of the "Forgotten Fiancée".